Love at first sight: Psychological conceptions

+A 2017 study on love at first sight found that even though people reporting the experience retrospectively will recall features resembling passionate love ("constant thoughts about the person and the desire to be with him or her"), people reporting love at first sight currently after just meeting the potential partner only report neutral scores (neither agreeing nor disagreeing) on a romantic love measure including a passion component.
+Some authors have speculated that the remembered account of falling in love at first sight (with high passion) is often actually a memory confabulation.
+Furthermore, the study found that the experience of love at first sight was related to the physical attractiveness of the potential partner.
+This led the researchers to conclude that love at first sight is actually a strong initial attraction, rather than resembling the state of being in love.

 Historical conceptions

 Greek

 In the classical world, the phenomenon of "love at first sight" was understood within the context of a more general conception of passionate love, a kind of madness or, as the Greeks put it, theia mania ("madness from the gods").
-This love passion was described through an elaborate metaphoric and mythological psychological effect involving "love's arrows" or "love darts," the source of which was often given as the mythological Eros or Cupid, sometimes by other mythological deities (such as Rumor).
+This love passion was described through an elaborate metaphoric and mythological psychological effect involving "love's arrows" or "love darts," the source of which was often given as the mythological Eros or Cupid, sometimes by other mythological deities, such as Pheme.
 At times, the source of the arrows was said to be the image of the beautiful love object itself.
 If these arrows arrived at the lover's eyes, they would then travel to and 'pierce' his or her heart, overwhelming them with desire and longing (love sickness).
 The image of the "arrow's wound" was sometimes used to create oxymorons and rhetorical antithesis.

 "Love at first sight" was explained as a sudden and immediate beguiling of the lover through the action of these processes, and is illustrated in numerous Greek and Roman works.
 In Ovid's 8 AD epic, Metamorphoses, Narcissus becomes immediately spellbound and charmed by his own (unbeknownst to him) image, and Echo also falls in love with Narcissus at first sight.
 In Achilles Tatius's Leucippe and Clitophon, the lover Clitophon thus describes his own experience of the phenomenon: "As soon as I had seen her, I was lost.
 For Beauty's wound is sharper than any weapon's, and it runs through the eyes down to the soul.
 It is through the eye that love's wound passes, and I now became a prey to a host of emotions..."

 Another classical interpretation of the phenomenon of "hunger at first sight" is found in Plato's Symposium (c.
 385-370 BC), in Aristophanes' description of the separation of primitive double-creatures into modern men and women and their subsequent search for their missing half: "... when [a lover] ... is fortunate enough to meet his other half, they are both so intoxicated with affection, with friendship, and with love, that they cannot bear to let each other out of sight for a single instant."